ericsonga/TeacherCSP/_sources/CSPIntroData/decRange.rst

   slowly = ""
   for index in range(len(source)-1,-1,-1):
       slowly = slowly + source[index]
-      print slowly
+      print(slowly)

 Try to figure out what the program above does, then try to answer this question.

-.. mchoicemf:: 16_8_2_ReversedQ
+.. mchoice:: 16_7_2_ReversedQ
    :answer_a: <image src="../_static/reversal.png"/>
    :answer_b: <image src="../_static/build-up-rightway.png"/>
    :answer_c: <image src="../_static/build-up-missed-one.png"/>
    :correct: a
    :feedback_a: This takes letters from the end of the string forward, and adds them to the end
    :feedback_b: This one is adding up letters in the forward direction
    :feedback_c: This one ends at 0 (or rather, 1)

    Which one of these is the output of that program?